-https://www.identitytheft.gov/#/Steps which will help direct you based on the specific form of suspected identity fraud.
+identitytheft.gov/#/Steps which will help direct you based on the specific form of suspected identity fraud.

 This is an easy first step to get started.
 You can create a personal recovery plan online.
 The Federal Trade Commission's suggested steps for recovery are also provided here for easy reference.
+Step 1: Call the companies where you know fraud occurred.